How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 - Use Drive Explorer Pro when you upload multiple videos regularly and want every link tracked automatically in Google Sheets.

-Whichever method you use, always change General access from Restricted to Anyone with the link before you share.
+Whichever method you use, change General access from Restricted to Anyone with the link before sharing.
 If you skip this step, the recipient sees an access request page instead of the video.